7urtles/MasterMind/README.md

 The code-breaker then uses this feedback to adjust their next guess, using a process of elimination to deduce the correct code.
 The game continues until the code-breaker correctly guesses the code or until the maximum number of attempts is reached.

 Mastermind is a challenging game that requires logical thinking, deductive reasoning, and strategic planning.
 It is suitable for players of all ages and can be played in about 15-30 minutes.

+HOW TO PLAY:

+This is a command line interface where the user inputs the first letter of a color that they wish to play a guess for.
+The user will be told how many colors of the code that they have guessed correctly and/or how many colors are placed in the correct position to form the code.